HomerKLP/factory_bot/README.md

 ### To register your account in telegram bot follow this steps:

+1) Activate message handler in django with "manage.py tg_bot"
-1) Find @hklp_bot
+2) Find @hklp_bot in telegram
-2) Message /start
+3) Message /start
-3) Place your auth token, which you received from login page
+4) Place your auth token, which you received from login page
-4) After successful authorization you can send message to your bot via api
+5) After successful authorization you can send message to your bot via api

 Sample: